microsoft/Windows-universal-samples/Samples/SpeechRecognitionAndSynthesis/README.md

 10. Pausing and resuming continuous recognition

 In addition, translations are shown for speech recognition and text-to-speech for supported languages.
 Translations provided may not be using ideal phrasing and are provided for demonstration purposes only.
+Scenarios 3-4-7 don't work without internet connectivity due to the use of the pre-defined grammar provided by a web service with the class [SpeechRecognitionTopicConstraint](https://docs.microsoft.com/en-us/uwp/api/windows.media.speechrecognition.speechrecognitiontopicconstraint)

 ## Privacy Policy